-The difference between the carrying amount and recoverable amount is recognised as an impairment loss in profit or loss.
+The difference between the carrying amount and recoverable amount is recognised as an impairment loss in profit or loss unless the assets is carried at revalued amount, in which case, such impairment loss is treated as a revaluation decrease.

-An impairment loss for an asset is reversed only if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
+An impairment loss for an asset is reversed only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The carrying amount of this asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortisation or depreciation) had no impairment loss been recognised for the asset in prior years.